-Job went through tremendous trials, unimaginable heartache and significant loneliness before getting any understanding of God’s working in his life.
-And, it turns out, Job went through all of this alone with literally just his faith in God to sustain Him.
+Job went through tremendous trials, unimaginable heartache, and significant loneliness before getting any understanding of God’s working in his life.
+Job also went through all of this alone with literally just his faith in God to sustain Him.

-How could Job “patiently endure” so much and never turn from God?
-Without a study Bible or a Bible dictionary or a church to go to or encouraging friends or a devotional or the Internet (gasp!), how did he make it?
+How could Job patiently endure so much and never turn from God?
+Without a study Bible or a Bible dictionary or a church to go to or encouraging friends or a devotional or the Internet, how did he make it?